bdpiccolo/ACNC-DAME/Instructions/Import_Data_Dame.md

 	* Phylogenic Tree file is optional.
 Currently, DAME only utilizes a .tre file for β-Diversity calculations (Weighted and Unweighted Unifrac, and DPCoA distances).

-  * Importation of .tre file is handled through the read.tree() function from the [ape package](http://ape-package.ird.fr/)
+  * Importation of .tre file is handled through the read_tree_greengenes() function from the phyloseq package.

+  	* This version of DAME only supports .tre and .tree files in newick format.
+Furthermore, DAME is optimized for .tre files generated in greengenes newick format.

   * Select Browse..., and a new window will open.
 Files with a .tre extension will be displayed in the window.
 Select file and press open.